 Consuming additional magnesium has been found to reduce the risk of heart problems and stroke, reduce anxiety, prevent migraines and having many other health benefits1,4,5,6,7,8.

 Magnesium supplements are cheap and unlikely to cause harm: excess magnesium is readily removed from your blood by your kidneys.
-Nevertheless you are advised to take at most 350 mg/day via supplements, but that it probably much more than you need.
+The maximum advised safe dose is 350 mg/day via supplements, but that it probably much more than you need.
 Taking half of that is likely to be enough and puts you further on the safe side.

 When taking a powder supplement, be aware that e.g. magnesium citrate contains around 15% Mg (the other 85% being the citrate), so 1 gram of the powder will contain around 150mg of the elemental Mg you want to supplement.

 - Magnesium – Fact Sheet for Health Professionals